Construction and On-site Performance of the LHAASO WFCTA Camera: Conclusions

 \section{Conclusions}

-Eight cameras were assembled and tested in a laboratory of Yunnan University, and mounted to telescopes that have been operated for months.
+Eighteen cameras were assembled and tested in a laboratory of Yunnan University, and mounted to telescopes that have been operated for months.
 As a major component of the LHAASO experiment, the preliminary on-site performance was studied for all the cameras.
-The most significant improvement of the SiPM-based camera, versus the traditional PMT-based camera, is that the cameras can all be operated in the moonlight even on a night with a full moon.
-The gains of all SiPMs are stabilized within 2\% by bias voltage adjustment and temperature compensation over a typical range of $18^{\circ}$C. The other important feature of the cameras is that their pixels are optimized for maximizing the SNR by using the relative smaller SiPMs coupled with square-shaped funnels which fully fill up the FoV of the camera.
-To achieve the desired performance, the assembly of the funnels and the SiPMs on the PAB has to be accomplished with the very small tolerance of 0.07 mm.
-Tools and jigs were designed and produced to enable the success of the highly dedicated assembly.
-Before putting all assembled sub-clusters together as the whole camera, all features of pixels are calibrated and tested, including the temperature response, gain vs. bias voltage, linearity of response over the dynamic range of 3.5 orders of magnitude, etc. We established the whole procedure of the calibration and built corresponding testing facilities, such as the 1D-System and the Temp-System.
-The calibrated parameters of the 8192 pixels are all recorded in a database that is available for all needs of on-time operation and even offline analysis of the cosmic ray data.
+The most significant improvement of the SiPM-based camera, versus the traditional PMT-based camera is that all of the cameras can be operated even during a full-moon night.
+The gains of all SiPMs are stabilized within 2\% by bias voltage adjustment and temperature compensation over a typical range of 18~$^{\circ}$C. The camera pixels are optimized for maximizing the photon collection area by using the relative smaller SiPMs coupled with square-shaped funnels which fully fill up the FoV of the camera.
+To achieve the desired performance, tools and jigs were designed and produced to enable successful assembly.
+Before putting all assembled sub-clusters together as the whole camera, the features of all pixels are calibrated and tested, including the temperature response, the response charge vs. bias voltage, the non-linearity over dynamic range, the signal resolution and DCR.
+Characterization and construction procedures and corresponding test facilities, such as the 1D-System and the Temp-System, were established.
+The characterized parameters of all pixels are recorded in a database used in on-line operation and off-line analysis.

-Through the current observational season, eight telescopes have collected about 50 million cosmic ray events that will be used to measure the spectra of cosmic ray protons and other species around their knees near 1 PeV.
-Based on the success summarized here, 12 more cameras will be built in the following years.
+Through the past few observational seasons, eighteen telescopes have collected about 100 million cosmic ray events that will be used to measure the energy spectra of cosmic ray protons and other species around 1 PeV.
+The telescopes can also provide cross calibration of the energy measurement of primary gamma-rays to KM2A in the energy range from 100 TeV to a few PeV.
+The success summarized here, and the fact that 18,432 SiPMs have been operated regularly, will eventually establish the large-scale application of SiPMs in IACTs.